 Barrel racing is a western horse riding discipline involving completing a barrel pattern (cloverleaf pattern) in the fastest time.
 Quarter horses are the absolute best for barrel racing as they are the fastest horses over short distances.
 A good barrel horse must reach high speeds from standing still and stopping to turn on a dime.
 Good barrel racing horses have the drive to work and are athletically gifted to go top speed in a few seconds and do tight turns fast.

 They are known to be one of the world’s most versatile horses, as they can be used for many disciplines and equine sports.
 They are the most popular breed for shorter races, such as the quarter-mile race (where the breed got its name).
 An appendix quarter horse is also a great ‘breed’ used for barrel racing; it is a mix between a first-generation thoroughbred and a quarter horse.
 The best barrel racing horse breeds also include thoroughbred, paint, grade, and Arabian horses.

-If you are looking at getting into barrel racing and looking for a good barrel prospect, then prospects breeding is an important aspect to look at but not the only thing to keep in mind.
+If you are looking into barrel racing and looking for a good barrel prospect, prospect breeding is a crucial aspect, but it is not the only thing to keep in mind.
 The horse’s personality is as important as the horse’s athletic ability.
-Barrel racers needs to be eager to work and love its job as it requires so much energy going from start to stop multiple times in a race hence it requires trainable temperaments.
-The ideal horse should also have sound conformation, good legs with powerful hindquarters
+Barrel racers must be eager to work and love their job as it requires so much energy going from start to stop multiple times in a race; hence, it requires trainable temperaments.
+The ideal horse should also have sound conformation and good legs with powerful hindquarters.

 - Average height: 14-16hh (142-163cm)